fotonauts/logstash_light/README.md

 But no visible result.

-My wonderful colleague, kali, even ran YourKit on Logstash to see if something was going wrong, without any obvious result (between the JRuby internals and the number of ElasticSearch threads, it is quite difficult to see what's happening inside the animal).
+My wonderful colleague, kali, even ran YourKit on Logstash to see if something was going wrong, without any obvious result (between the JRuby internals and the number of ElasticSearch threads, it is quite difficult to see what is happening inside the animal).

 Finally, we setup a **dedicated** new box, with its own ElasticSearch instance and Logstash instance.
 Things got better, but still, the Logstash was not able to empty the Redis as a reasonnable pace.